-7.1.4 Natural Persons
+7.1.4.
+Natural Persons (individuals)

-Natural persons resident in Colombia are taxed with the income and complementary tax at progressive rates and by scheduler incomes.
+Natural persons resident in Colombia are taxed with the income and related taxes at progressive rates and by schedular incomes.
 They pay taxes on their income and capital gains of worldwide sources and must declare their equity owned in Colombia and abroad.